10 SEO Best Practices for a New Website Launch

-A new website launch is an ideal time to showcase a revamped strategy, user interface, and design – or a move that loses you more than 70 percent of your organic traffic.
+A new website launch is an ideal time to showcase a revamped strategy, user interface, and design – or it could be a move that leads to significant losses in organic traffic to your site.

 Know Where You Stand

-Create a Page Mapping for New Site Structure
+Create a Page Map for the New Site Structure

 - Maintain the existing URL

 - Drop the old content and don’t add it to the new site

 Maintain the existing URL: This is the easiest option as the new design and potentially new content will simply replace the existing page.
 Again, if you don’t have to change the URL, leave them the same.